 In addition to the information laid out above, there are a handful of important terms you should also know:

-Want to learn more about computing administration?
+Want to learn more about cybersecurity?
 Additional information can be found in the blog posts and books listed below.

 Learn more computing from our official Learning Center.

-And to continue learning even more about computer security, sign up for our weekly blog recap here:
+And to continue learning even more about cybersecurity, sign up for our weekly blog recap here: